-Click the orange button to the right to learn more.
+Click the orange button to the right to learn more about what you can start doing today.

 Hyperbaric Oxygen therapy (HBOT) heals radiation damage.
-I know is from personal experience as well as from numerous studies found throughout the Internet.
+I know is from personal experience (multiple myeloma) as well as from numerous studies found throughout the Internet.
 Unfortunately, the article below questions the efficacy of HBOT.
 The article is an excellent example of the two worlds facing all cancer patients and caregivers.
 Those two worlds are:

 When I say two worlds, I am distinguishing between therapies that have been approved by the FDA and therapies that have not been approved by the FDA.